 “Starting around age 10, children’s brains undergo a fundamental shift that spurs them to seek social rewards, including attention and approval from their peers.”
 Children and teens are increasingly drawn to social media for “entertainment and connection.”
 (5)

 However, the biology of your child or teen may make them particularly vulnerable to social media.
-“This biological vulnerability” puts young people at risk of developing body image issues.
+“This biological vulnerability” puts young people at risk of developing anxiety, stress, and other insecurities, like body image issues.
 (6)

 In worst-case scenarios, children and teens can be so obsessed with their body image they develop eating disorders such as anorexia and bulimia.
 Other very real concerns include depression, sleep deprivation, and suicide.
 (7)